Studies Reveal Alarming Occurrence of Uterine Cancer in Hair Straightener or Relaxer Consumers

 Because women of color are the primary consumer demographic for chemical hair straighteners and relaxers, manufacturers target them with advertising and marketing.
 They also know this target market is more likely to start using their products at a younger age, so they count on consumers using these chemicals throughout their lives.

-If an irresponsible manufacturer created and marketed a dangerous product that led to your injury, turn to our compassionate team of product liability lawyers for the compensation you need to help you recover.
+If an irresponsible manufacturer created and marketed a dangerous product that caused you injury, turn to our compassionate team of product liability lawyers for the compensation you need to help you recover.

 What Compensation Can You Recover in a Uterine Cancer Product Liability Claim?